apurba600/Airbnb_Price_Prediction/README.md

 We got the dataset from inside Airbnb and open data.

+The dataset consists of 42,811 entries and 75 columns.
+Here are some key columns from the dataset:

+- id: Unique identifier for each listing.
+- listing_url: URL of the listing.
+- name: Name of the listing.
+- description: Description of the listing.
+- neighborhood_overview: Overview of the neighborhood.
+- host_id: Identifier for the host.
+- host_name: Name of the host.
+- host_since: The date the host joined Airbnb.
+- host_response_time: Time taken by the host to respond to inquiries.
+- review_scores_location: Review score based on location.
+- instant_bookable: Whether the property can be booked instantly.
+- reviews_per_month: Average number of reviews per month.
+- bathroom_num: Number of bathrooms in the listing.

-Some of the preliminary analyses we hypothesise will give a high correlation to Price is:
+Some of the preliminary analyses we hypothesize will give a high correlation to Price are:

 - bathroom
 - location